kermitt2/delft/Readme.md

 From the observation that most of the open source implementations using Keras are toy examples, our motivation is to develop a framework that can be efficient, scalable and more usable in a production environment (with all the known limitations of Python of course for this purpose).
 The benefits of DELFT are:

-* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of the recent [ELMo](https://allennlp.org/elmo) contextualized embeddings, which can all be used within the same environment.
+* Re-implement a variety of state-of-the-art deep learning architectures for both sequence labelling and text classification problems, including the usage of the recent [ELMo](https://allennlp.org/elmo) contextualised embeddings, which can all be used within the same environment.
 For instance, this allows to reproduce under similar conditions the performance of all recent NER systems.

 * Reduce model size, in particular by removing word embeddings from them.
 For instance, the model for the toxic comment classifier went down from a size of 230 MB with embeddings to 1.8 MB.
 In practice the size of all the models of DeLFT is less than 2 MB.